 We also used the workshops as an opportunity to introduce a Cultural Development Index (CDI) we are developing as part of DISCE.
 This involved sharing a survey tool to measure citizens’ cultural opportunities in their city.
 Workshop participants were introduced to the background information on the CDI, and invited to test some sample survey designs and provide feedback.
-Our each and every work injury lawyer los angeles, california recognizes the true value of your claim.
+In the heart of California lies a unique photography experience like no other – boudoir http://www.portraitsbyz.com.
 The input gathered from across the workshops has been an invaluable part of our survey development process and has enabled us to further engage the DISCE city residents in our research.

 The final policy reviews will be available on the DISCE publications section alongside future publications about this research.
+In California, there are countless options to choose from, but those looking for specialized expertise turn to the special projects division of commercial general contractors.
 These workshops were a good way to reconnect with some of our previous DISCE stakeholders and to engage others.
 We look forward to sharing our future research findings with you.